Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 Source: Google Analytics Help: Data Retention

-There is another catch most articles skip: age, gender, and interest data is always capped at 2 months regardless of your retention setting.
-Google Signals data maxes out at 26 months even on GA4 360.
+There's another catch most articles skip.
+Age, gender, and interest data is always capped at 2 months, whatever your retention setting says.
+Google Signals data tops out at 26 months even on GA4 360.
 These limits are hard-coded.
-No amount of configuration changes them.
+No setting touches them.

-And the default retention is 2 months.
+Now the part that should bother you most.
+The default retention is 2 months.
 Not 14.
 Two.
-If you set up GA4 and never visited Admin > Data Settings > Data Retention, you have been losing all Exploration data every 60 days since day one.
+Set up GA4, never open Admin > Data Settings > Data Retention, and you've been losing every scrap of Exploration data every 60 days since day one.
 No notification.
 No warning during setup.
 No prompt to change it.

 As Julius Fedorovicius, founder of Analytics Mania, puts it: the 2-month default is one of the most common GA4 configuration mistakes, and "this change does not apply to historic data.
 Your 14 months start when you change that setting."